VVSHAI15/CSF-AVI-SIMCHA/csf_assign02/README.txt

 We pair coded most of the project.
-Avishai code some of the color and blending helper methods himself, and I did the unit testing for the helper methods.
+Avishai coded all of the color and blending components helper methods himself, and I did draw pixel and set pixel by myself.